 The State of Texas has abolished the ten-year “look back” period altogether, which significantly raises the stakes of misdemeanor DWI charges.
 Texas residents arrested in Louisiana for DWI should thoroughly educate themselves of recent changes made by the Texas legislature pertaining to DWI charges.
 Many Texas residents visiting Lake Charles have discovered that gambling, drinking and driving is a losing bet.

-To expedite your case, please fill out the DWI and DUI Case Review Form and submit these results.
+To expedite your case, please fill out the DWI and DUI Case Intake Form and submit these results.
 We will contact you shortly thereafter.